karastift/kitten/README.md

 Kitten is a free and open-source network scanner.
 ## Features

-- Scan a target for open ports
+- Scan a target for open ports (tcp only)
 - Scan for wireless networks in your area
 - Configure your network interfaces
 - ~Meow~